citysciencelab/urban-model-platform/src/ump/api/README.md

 Processes can be configured with `deterministic: True`.
 If so, jobs will be cached based on a hash of the input parameters, the process version and the user id.

-With `graph-properties` and the sub-property `root-path` you can configure processes to simplify graph configuration in the UI.
+With `graph-properties` and the sub-properties `root-path`, `x-path` and `y-path` you can configure processes to simplify graph configuration in the UI.

 ## Keycloak